GabrielBalzer/tedsquest_documentation/srs.md

 There shall be a tutorial in the beginning of the game after the first start.
 It shall be possible to always access the tutorial.
+This requirement is outdated for the actual scope.

 ### 3.2.5 Usability Requirement Five - Report to the Developers

 The user shall have a way to report a problem or give positive and negative feedback.
+This requirement is outdated for the actual scope.

 ### 3.2.6 Usability Requirement Six - Leave Game

 It shall be possible to leave the game at any time.
-Either by clicking on "back", on clicking the "home button" both on the smartphone or by clicking "X" which represents the exit button.
+By pressing "escape" on the keyboard, there shall be shown a sub menu if the user want to either resume or leave the game.
-Also when leaving the focus on the game on the operating system, the application shall pause.
+Also when leaving the game by clicking on "X" on the top of the window, the application shall stop.

 ## 3.3 Reliability